envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which of these statements regarding viewing the results of a CodeQL analysis are true?
 (Choose two.)

-a) You need write permission to view a summary of all the alerts for a repository in the Security tab.
+a) Anyone with read permission for a repository can see code scanning annotations on pull requests.

-b) Anyone with read permission for a repository can see code scanning annotations on pull requests.
+b) Anyone with read permissions for a repository can view code scanning alerts in the Security tab.

-c) You need write permission to view code scanning annotations on pull requests.
+c) You need write permission to view a summary of all the alerts for a repository in the Security tab.

-d) Anyone with read permissions for a repository can view code scanning alerts in the Security tab.
+d) You need write permission to view code scanning annotations on pull requests.

 e) Only the repository owner can see the code scanning alerts in the Security tab.

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): C, A</span>

 You need write permission to view a summary of all the alerts for a repository in the Security tab.; Anyone with read permission for a repository can see code scanning annotations on pull requests.